Build a greenhouse or cold frame DIY

-- Glass – traditionally used for greenhouses, it has a high level of difficulty for installation but low maintenance costs
+- Glass – traditionally used for greenhouses-has a high level of difficulty for installation but low maintenance costs.

-- Plastic films – most commonly used in Australia as is cost-effective and easy to install (there are different films with different advantages).
+- Plastic films – most commonly used in Australia are cost-effective and easy to install (there are different films with different advantages).

 - UV resistant greenhouse plastic sheeting (polycarbonate), acrylic (polymethyl methacrylate) and fibreglass (not as popular in Australia).

-Designing and building from PVC connectors and pipe is the obvious choice because they are:
+Designing and building a cold frame, small greenhouse or even a large greenhouse from connectors and PVC pipe is an obvious choice because they are:

-cut your pipe to the required length (this means you can have the size of the greenhouse that you require) slide it in the connectors to make a frame and use screws or snap tabs to attach your plastic sheets or glass to the structure and snap clamps to attach the plastic film.
-PVC is also lightweight while still being strong enough for building structures.
+Cut your pipe to the required length (this means you can have the size of the greenhouse that you require), slide it in the connectors to make a frame, and use screws or snap tabs to attach your plastic sheets or glass to the structure and snap clamps to secure the plastic film.
+Unlike metal or wood frame, you don't have to learn how to weld or hit your thumbs with a hammer.
+A DIY greenhouse PVC frame is also lightweight while still being strong enough for building structures.

-you can design and build the structure to any size or shape you want!
-If your requirements change at a later date, you can modify it by pulling the pipe out of the connectors and redesigning it with new pieces.
+You can design and build the structure to any size or shape you want!
+No matter if you want a walk-in greenhouse, a small one or even to put one over your raised beds.
+If your requirements change later, you can modify it by pulling the pipe out of the connectors and redesigning it with new pieces.
 The plastic film can also be changed easily to a shade cloth or bird exclusion netting by taking off the snap clamps and replacing the material with a different one.

 Corrosion proof –

-PVC will not rust or rot like metal or wood.
-The material is non-porous, so will not absorb moisture or odours.
+PVC will not rust or rot like metal or a wooden frame.
+The material is non-porous, so it will not absorb moisture or odours.

 Cost effective –

-as you design and build it yourself, you control how much you spend.
-You do not need to hire anyone to build it, nor do you need to invest in expensive tools to put it together.
-Basic tools and accessories like screws, nails and glue can be used to reinforce the structure if you choose to.
+As you design and build it yourself, you control how much you spend.
+You do not need to hire anyone to make it, nor do you need to invest in expensive tools to put it together.
+Basic tools and accessories like screws, nails, and glue can be used to reinforce the structure if you choose to.

 See below for:

-Hope you enjoyed this blog.
-If you liked this one then click on this link for more interesting blogs from Klever Cages
+We hope you enjoyed this blog.
+If you liked this one, then click on this link for more exciting blogs from Klever Cages

 Rob & Louise